speedcontrol/nodecg-speedcontrol/READMES/API.md

 - `state` is the current state; can be `stopped` (timer is at 0), `running` (timer is currently running), `paused` (timer was running but has been paused) or `finished` (timer has been ended and is showing the final time).
 - `milliseconds` is the current time, but in milliseconds for calculations.
 - `timestamp` is a `Date.now()` timestamp of when the run was started.
+- `teamFinishTimes` is a keyed object for the time a team has finished, if this run was a race.
+The key is the teams ID; the value is a copy of the `stopwatch` replicant at the time (minus the `teamFinishTimes` value).

 ## Messages Sent